They Fell In Love Helping Drug Users. But Fear Kept Him From Helping Himself

 But Dr. Andrea Weber, an addiction psychiatrist with the University of Iowa, says Beeler's reticence to start treatment is not unusual.

-"I think a majority of my patients would tell me they wouldn't necessarily trust going to their [parole officer]," says Weber, who is assistant director of Addiction Medicine at the University of Iowa Carver College of Medicine.
+"I think a majority of my patients would tell me they wouldn't necessarily trust going to their [parole officer]," says Weber, who is assistant director of addiction medicine at the University of Iowa's Carver College of Medicine.

 "The punishment is so high," she says.
 "The consequences can be so great."